 DR JK- Ball of Foot Cushions, Metatarsal, and Neumeria Pads

-This excellent pad comes top in customer feedback out of all the different pads we reviewed.
+This is an excellent pad which scores well with customers.
 The reason for this is simple, the pads fit easily into most shoes and provide an excellent level of pain reduction.
 Most users report upwards of 80% reduction in pain, while some claim to have had a total disappearance of pain while wearing these.

 Dr. JK’s pad has been specifically designed to reduce metatarsal pain by redistributing the pressure over a wider area.
 It is a widely used orthotic pad that is recommended by doctors and specialists up throughout the USA.